abhilashkakumanu1/freeCodeCamp/Responsive-Web-Design-Certification/Notes.md

 - margins can also be negative!
 - __[attr=value]__ : attribute selector
 - Relative Units:
-	- __em__ : Font size of the parent, in the case of typographical properties like font-size, and font size of the element itself, in the case of other properties like width.
-If font-size not specified, parent's font-size is
+	- __em__ : Font size of the parent, in the case of typographical properties like font-size, and font size of the element itself, in the case of other properties like width
+	- __rem__ : Font size of the root element
+	- __vw__ : 1% of the viewport's width
+	- __vh__ : 1% of the viewport's height
 	-
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTI1MDQzMDQxLC0xNjg3ODY4MjQzLDE0MT
+eyJoaXN0b3J5IjpbNzM4NDgzNjk2LC0xNjg3ODY4MjQzLDE0MT
 A3NDU5OTMsLTk5NjY5NTA3MywtNTkzMzM3Njc0XX0=
 -->